- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these impacts, it is recommended to regularly defragment the storage system on NAS Buffalo TeraStation WS5420RN32S9 devices.
 Defragmentation rearranges fragmented data, consolidating it into contiguous blocks.
 This helps improve read and write speeds, reduces disk I/O, and minimizes the risk of data loss.
 Additionally, maintaining adequate free space on the NAS device and avoiding excessive file fragmentation can also help optimize performance and reduce the chances of data loss.

-Although NAS TeraStation WS5420RN32S9 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS5420RN32S9 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -